 Papago Park is a great place to fish for catfish, trout, and bass.
 The Park is located in Phoenix and is open all year round.
 Fishing is allowed in all lakes in the Park, but you must have a valid fishing license.
 Papago Park is a great place to spend the day, with plenty of hiking trails, picnic areas, and scenic views.
 So, whether you’re fishing or just enjoying the outdoors, Papago Park is the perfect place.

 There you have it!
 These are eight great places to fish in Phoenix.
-But there’s some more things we need to discuss:
+But there are some more things we need to discuss:

 Fishing is a popular hobby, and many people enjoy fishing for sport.
 If you’re new to fishing, knowing what equipment you need can be challenging.
 In this paragraph, we’ll discuss the basics of fishing equipment and what you’ll need to get started.